9 Types Of Cat Litter: What Are The Differences? (With Pictures)

 Non-clumping clay is similar to clumping clay, with one big difference: Instead of forming tight, easily removable clumps, the waste (especially urine) just soaks into the clay.
 This means you’ll have to replace the entire tray of litter frequently, at least once a week.

-The box will be less tidy than it would if you used a clumping clay, and that may cause some cats to avoid using it.
+The box will be less tidy than it would be if you used clumping clay, and that may cause some cats to avoid using it.
 They’ll find a cleaner, less smelly place instead — like your closet.
 Many non-clumping litters also use baking soda or charcoal to control odors, but since the clay does most of the work in a clumping litter, you’ll only get so much value from masking the smell.

 There are three main reasons that people use non-clumping clay litter: It’s incredibly cheap, it’s sold everywhere that cat supplies can be found, and it’s what they’ve always used.
 If you can afford it, though, you probably won’t regret switching to something that performs better.